jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (c) the profile of past compliance by the applicant and each key person with—
-    (i) this Act, minimum standards, game rules, Gazette notices, and licence conditions; and (ii) the Racing Industry Act 2020 or the previous racing Acts (and any rules of racing made under any of those Acts); and (iii) previous gaming Acts, and regulations made under previous gaming Acts; and (iv) a licence or a site approval issued under a previous gaming Act; and (d) any other matter that the Secretary considers relevant.
+    (i) this Act, minimum standards, game rules, Gazette notices, and licence conditions; and (ii) the Racing Industry Act 2020 or the previous racing Acts (and any rules of racing made under any of those Acts); and (iia) the Online Casino Gambling Act 2026 (including secondary legislation made, and licences granted, under that Act); and
+    (iii) previous gaming Acts, and regulations made under previous gaming Acts; and (iv) a licence or a site approval issued under a previous gaming Act; and (d) any other matter that the Secretary considers relevant.